Selivanof/cyberbot-zoe/README.md

 ## Purpose
 While the functionality of this bot is nothing new, it is an opportunity for me to learn writing code in python and using APIs

+Currently used in a private server - still in development